AndrewWillacy/Turtle-Games/README.md

 **Model selection rationale:** The linear model was recommended for operational use over the decision tree — it is interpretable, communicates well to non-technical stakeholders, and performs robustly on out-of-sample data.
 Spline models offered marginal improvement but at the cost of explainability.

+> The R-based multiple linear regression model achieved strong explanatory power, with the model explaining approximately **84% of the variance** in loyalty points.

+---
 ### 4. Decision Trees & Random Forest (Python)

 Three decision tree models (A, B, C) were trained and evaluated unpruned: